 Grab your passport and join NUAA staff as we jet set across the globe.
 If you work with people who inject drugs, then this training is for you.
 Training is delivered by NUAA staff with lived experience.
 At each border crossing, you will have an insight into harm reduction on a variety of topics, including safer using and vein care; reducing the spread of blood borne viruses; methamphetamine and the ice epidemic; fentanyl and opioid overdose, to name a few.
 This training will help you and your staff talk to your service users about harm reduction in a way that is relevant to them.
 If you want to know more or book training contact us through our online form – click here.

-The National Safety and Quality in Health Care (NSQHC) Standards ii.
-Stipulate that consumers and/or carers should be involved in governance and quality improvement processes.
-NUAA has been at the forefront of projects to ensure Consumer Engagement.
+The National Safety and Quality in Health Care (NSQHC) Standards stipulates that consumers and/or carers should be involved in governance and quality improvement processes.
+NUAA has been at the forefront of projects to ensure consumer engagement.

 Most services, whether they are aware of it or not, are currently practicing some form of consumer participation.
 AOD treatment services have ‘individual treatment plans’ in which a client has a say in their own treatment.
 This is consumer participation, suggestion boxes in the waiting rooms, exit surveys and complaints systems are all consumer participation strategies.

-If your service is interested in improving your consumer Engagement Strategies NUAA may be able to assist your service through:
+If your service is interested in improving your consumer engagement strategies , then NUAA may be able to assist your service through:

 - Ensuring staff see consumer engagement as a priority